• Recipes

 Stove-top method for preparing macaroni cheese

-Preparing our slow cooker macaroni cheese recipe on the stove-top and oven, creates an equally delicious mac and cheese, and one of my kids gave it a thumbs up of approval after they had 2 servings so based on that evidence it must be very tasty!
+Preparing our slow cooker macaroni cheese recipe on the stove-top and finishing off in the oven, creates an equally delicious mac and cheese, and one of our kids gave it a thumbs up of approval after they had 2 servings so based on that evidence it must be very tasty.

 The ingredients for the stove-top macaroni cheese are tweaked a little from the main slow cooker recipe, and we have included these below as well as in the recipe notes [below the main recipe card].